dan-nadler/dan-nadler.github.io/_posts/2017-12-12-dataspace.markdown

 -	Save and load

 Do you have a use case for something like this?
 Let me know; I’m really interested to see if anyone else would find this useful.
 I’ve mostly used it for fun visualizations, but I did find it fairly helpful for quickly exploring a dataset from the Two Sigma Kaggle competition.

+If you’re interested in trying it out, please feel free to shoot me an email.
+The app only supports the Rift at the moment, and you will need Oculus Home to download the application.